 Shared hosting is a common web hosting plan.
 If you are a website administrator and are looking for a low cost or trial hosting package, then you will more often come across shared web hosting.

 A shared web hosting plan is recommended for the following groups;

 Websites that expect only a small number of initial visitors, for instance, 500 guests per day.

 Those who are working on borrowed capital or self-raised capital to run a startup enterprise

 If you have a limited number of workers and you want to set up a similar number of emails.

-Shared server hosts several websites which can deteriorate the performance of your website.
+- The shared server hosts several websites that can deteriorate the performance of your website.

-Shared web hosting provides a very limited customer support only.
+- Shared web hosting provides very limited customer support only.

 Virtual Private Hosting (VPS) Hosting